qinghaoh/qinghaoh.github.io/_posts/2020-09-28-sliding-window.markdown

 The common steps to resolve the problems:

-1. Move the right pointer (`j`) and update related variables (counters, frequency array, etc.)
+1. Move the element referenced by the right pointer (`j`) into the sliding window and update related variables (counters, frequency array, etc.)
+2. Increment `j` (move to right by one)
+3. Do the following in a loop until the constraint is satisfied:
-1. Move the left pointer (`i`) and update related variables in a loop, until the constraint is satisfied
+  - Move the element referenced by the left pointer (`i`) out of the sliding window and update related variables
+  - Increment `i` (move to right by one)
-1. Add `j - i` to the final answer
+4. Add `j - i` to the final answer
-1. Repeat 1.
-2. 3. until `j` is out of boundary
+5. Repeat 1.
+2. 3.
+4. until `j` is out of boundary

 [Subarrays with K Different Integers][subarrays-with-k-different-integers]